apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 the final multipart commit operation.
 The list of parts (and their ordering) has been built up during the opt

-In contrast, when writing to a delayed-commit file
+In contrast, when writing to a delayed-commit file:

 1. A multipart write MUST always be initiated, even for small writes.
 This write MAY be initiated during the creation of the stream.